macosta2015/FullStackHW13/README.md

 Databases are essentiak for Backend developers.
 In it we are able to have all of our data stored.
 In this work we are goin to use MySQL Workbench in order to interact with our data.

+We are going to create tables and seeding the information.

 ## Walkthrough videos

 ### Populating the database with seeds: